Quansight/Quansight-website/apps/labs/posts/sparse-array-ecosystem.md

 ### Array Creation API

-Here, we will compare how to creat sparse arrays with the different libraries, as well as any kinks and notable pain points.
+Here, we will compare how to create sparse arrays with the different libraries, as well as any kinks and notable pain points.

 #### `sparse`